booktoshi/doginals/README.md

   <h3 align="center">ApeZords Doginal Theory</h3>

   <p align="center">
-    Follow this read me to start inscribing directly on-chain on the Dogecoin Blockchain!
+    Follow this read me to start inscribing directly on-chain on the Dogecoin Blockchain using a Linux Ubunutu 22.04!
     <br />
     <a href="https://x.com/booktoshi"><strong>~by Booktoshi</strong></a>
     <br />